 - The vendor knew that the minor or the intoxicated person would soon be driving.

 In some cases, the difficult part of establishing a dram shop claim is proving that the vendor knew that the intoxicated person or the minor would soon be driving.
 In other cases it is easy to prove: the vendor sold alcohol at a drive-thru window, for example, or a bartender sold alcohol to a drunk patron a few minutes before the bar closed.
-If you would like to discuss your case further please get in touch with our knowledgeable and helpful Jonesboro DUI accidents lawyers.
+If you would like to discuss your case further please get in touch with our knowledgeable and helpful Jonesboro GA DUI accident lawyers.

 Can I receive punitive damages in addition to ordinary compensatory damages?

 Perhaps.
 Georgia courts, however, are very reluctant to award punitive damages.
 And many insurance policies exclude punitive damages from coverage.
-A DUI accident, however, is one of those cases where the plaintiff has a better chance at receiving punitive damages than most plaintiffs do because of the recklessness of the defendant’s behavior.
+A DUI accident, however, is one of those cases where the plaintiff has a better chance of receiving punitive damages than most plaintiffs do because of the recklessness of the defendant’s behavior.

 Can I file a lawsuit if my husband was killed by a drunk driver?

-Yes you can, as long as you do so within two years of your husband’s death.
+Yes, you can, as long as you do so within two years of your husband’s death.
 It is possible to win, even if the defendant was acquitted of DUI.
 Although any damages will be distributed among your husband’s close relatives, you are guaranteed at least 30 percent of whatever damages are awarded.
 Wrongful death damages can be quite substantial.